bengtson/scalar/README.md

 Development Snapshot

-Added :zero option that makes sure range will include zero.
-Additional documentation done.
+Major refactoring to clean up the code.
+Tests working.
+Need to better define the :stop functionality.

 ## Development List

-  - Get the trim list working for non-synced minor major tick lists.
+  - Get the trim list tested for non-sync'd separate lists.
+  - Trimming list needs a lot of work.
+Better definition.
   - Modify the code to handle a non-zero based range.
   - Modify the code to handle a zero crossed range.
   - Modify the code to handle a negative zero pinned range.